Throwback Edit Version: I edited this in October 2024, checked the links and converted it to the new WordPress blocks format.

 Matt’s Classic Cameras

 Anyway, this truly is a popular camera and deservedly so.
-Without the flash attachment it will easily fit in a pocket and the cover keeps the lens safe.
-It is well built and study enough to throw in a bag, though I would keep the flash attachment off if I did this.
+Without the flash attachment, it will easily fit in a pocket and the cover keeps the lens safe.
+It is well built and sturdy enough to throw in a bag, though I would keep the flash attachment off if I did this.

-And that is basically it, put in the 2 x SR44 (I used regular 357), load it up with film , set the ISO (25-800) on the front of the lens and you are away.
+And that is it, put in the 2 x SR44 (I used regular 357), load it up with film, set the ISO (25-800) on the front of the lens and you are away.

 Here are my test shots with the camera.

-As you can see the camera worked well, a few shots had speed issues but that was my fault for continuing walking at the same time.
+As you can see the camera worked well, a few shots had speed issues but that was my fault for continuing to walk at the same time as shooting.

 Keep or sell: I set out to buy this camera, but I found I wasn’t using it much so I sold it.